How To Fix PS4 HDMI Port Issues

 Should I Repair It Myself?

 The ports on these consoles can be extremely difficult to repair unless you have expert level soldering and electronics repair skills.
-Since the only good and permanent fix for a bad HDMI port is to replace the entire port you'll need to feel confident in your ability to solder the HDMI port correctly.
+Since the only good and permanent fix for a bad HDMI port is replacement of the entire port you'll need to feel confident in your ability to solder the HDMI port correctly.
 If you don't feel confident in your electronics repair skills it would be better to have someone with more experience perform the repair.

 For those who would like to try their hand at replacing an HDMI port, here are the basic steps you would need to take to do so.
 If you would also like to follow along to these steps visually you can watch this YouTube video that fully shows the HDMI port replacing process.